 What is Limited Liability Company

-Limited Liability Company is a type of business company where owners don’t have to pay for the company’s liability and debt.
-LLC is not a corporation, and it falls in the category of hybrid entities.
+A limited Liability Company is a type of business company where owners don’t have to pay for the company’s liability and debt.
+It is not a corporation, and it falls in the category of hybrid entities.
 It means that LLC has the characteristics of both corporations and sole proprietorship.
 It provides the advantage of limited responsibility like corporations and single taxes like the partnership and sole proprietorship.

 Characteristics of Limited Liability Company

 We either see sole proprietorship/partnership or corporation, but we don’t often come across with LLC.
 Because it’s a hybrid type, a combination of both, some of the characteristics LLC are as follows;